hashicorp/terraform-plugin-framework/docs/design/factories.md

 their resources.
 This state usually is _used_ by RPC calls, not _created_ by it.
 An example of this we see a lot in the wild is a mutex that constrains the number of requests that can be made in parallel, to not provoke API rate limiting.
-Currently, the only way to keep this state is to register it at as global mutable state.
+Currently, the only way to keep this state is to register it as global mutable state.
 This is problematic in testing scenarios, as all provider servers will need to share that same state; it's not just one server's resource instances, it's all the resource instances for all the servers created by any